fayzirahmonrahmonov/lecture2/README.md

   Block scope: This scope restricts the variable that is declared
               inside a specific block, from access by the outside of the block.

+  - What is Hoisting ?
+        Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.
+  - Temporal Dead Zone ?
+        A variable declared with let or const cannot be accessed until it is declared within its scope.